 MEG recognises that advances in technology provide opportunities and challenges that can only be addressed through such multidisciplinary working.

-The Group has organised a number of meetings on topics relating to the use of molecular biomarkers in studying the epidemiology of cancer, cardiovascular disease and diabetes.
-Scientific meetings are organised annually.
+The Group has organised many meetings annually on topics relating to the use of molecular biomarkers in studying the epidemiology of cancer, cardiovascular disease and diabetes.

-MEG-UK members include epidemiologists, laboratory scientists, clinicians and others with an interest in molecular epidemiology.
+MEG-UK members include epidemiologists, laboratory scientists, clinicians and others interested in molecular epidemiology.

 We welcome new members

 Every 3 years, UKMEG honours a leading researcher with an award in recognition of outstanding achievement in the field of molecular epidemiology.
 Professor Hilary Powers was the recipient of the UK MEG medal in 2019.

 Previous winners include Professor Hilary Powers, Professor John Mathers, Professor Dave Philips, Professor Chris Wilde and Professor Peter Farmer.